AuthorGini von Courter

 - Setting Calendar and Task List options

-Hi!
-I'm Gini Courter.
-Welcome to Outlook 2007 Time Management with Calendar and Tasks.
-In this course, I'll try to show you tips and techniques that you can use even if you've already been working with time management and even if you've already been working with calendars and tasks here in Outlook 2007.
-We're going to spend time showing you how to work quickly and efficiently in the Calendar and in Tasks and along the way we'll also spend some time learning how you might work with Categories in order to make it easier for you to plan your workdays.
+(flashes) - [Voiceover] Hi, I'm Gini Courter.
+Welcome to Outlook 2007, time management with calendar and tasks.
+In this course, I'll try to show you tips and techniques that you can use even if you've already been working with time management, and even if you've already been working with calendars and tasks here in Outlook 2007.
+We're gonna spend time showing you how to work quickly and efficiently in the calendar, and in tasks, and along the way we'll also spend some time learning how you might work with categories in order to make it easy for you to plan your work days.

 Thank you again for joining me for this course.